-11. Net Income/Loss per Share
+12. Net Loss per Share

-Basic net income/loss per share is calculated by dividing net income/loss by the weighted average shares outstanding during the period, without consideration for common stock equivalents.
+Basic net loss per share is calculated by dividing net loss by the weighted average shares outstanding during the period, without consideration for common stock equivalents.
 Diluted net loss per share is calculated by adjusting weighted average shares outstanding for the dilutive effect of common stock equivalents outstanding for the period.
-For purposes of the diluted net income per calculation, the effect of stock options, unvested restricted stock units and ESPP shares on the weighted average number of shares is calculated using the treasury stock method.
-In periods with reported net operating losses, all common stock equivalents are deemed anti-dilutive such that basic net loss per share and diluted net loss per share are equal.
+For purposes of the dilutive net loss per share calculation, stock options, unvested restricted stock units and ESPP shares are considered to be common stock equivalents but are excluded from the calculation of diluted net loss per share, as their effect would be anti-dilutive; therefore, basic and diluted net loss per share were the same for all periods presented as a result of the Company's net loss.